 The Center for Eastern Studies in Warsaw has suggested that by moving the flow of foreign currency from Gazprom to the largely state-controlled banking system, the Kremlin will gain added control over foreign currency that has become scarcer since Western countries froze much of Russia’s reserves abroad.

 However, that would leave Gazprom without hard currency to make foreign debt payments or purchase supplies abroad.
 As it stands, the gas supplier already has to sell 80% of its foreign currency to Russia’s central bank.

 The ruble dispute has raised concerns it could lead to an interruption in natural gas supply.
 That could open Russia to charges of not adhering to long-term energy contracts, which it has done so far.

-Asked by reporters if Russia could cut gas supplies to European customers if they reject the demand to pay in rubles, Kremlin spokesman Dmitry Peskov said in a conference call Monday that “we clearly aren’t going to supply gas for free.”
+Asked if Russia could cut gas supplies to European customers if they reject the demand to pay in rubles, Kremlin spokesman Dmitry Peskov told reporters Monday that “we clearly aren’t going to supply gas for free.”

 It’s possible Putin is bluffing.
-This month, Russia threatened to use rubles to pay foreign investors who hold government bonds dominated in dollars.
+Russia had threatened to use rubles to pay foreign investors who hold government bonds dominated in dollars.
 It went through with a dollar payment after ratings agencies said paying in rubles would put Russia in default.